 <Insert information about the College’s disciplinary procedures>

-Appendix Mediation
+Appendix A – Mediation

 Mediation offers a chance for both students to identify and discuss their concerns.
 Mediation will only be an option if both parties agree to engage with the process.

 To support this process, and to complement the work already undertaken by College Tutors in resolution of disputes between students, the University offers a mediation service for students.
 The student mediation service uses dual mediation by two neutral, independent mediators to assist the students to resolve their differences and reach a mutually acceptable agreement on the way forward.